AnaG0307/adriana-crafter-ii/README.md

 The user will be looking for:

 - General information about the product.
 - See what previous works the artist has done.
 - Information about the artits.
 - A way to contact the artist directly.
 - A way to personalise and purchase the product.
 - New works/information about the artist works.
 - **Functionality Requirements**

 The user will be able to:

 - Easily navigate through the site.
 - Easily purchase the product.
 - Easily ask any enquiries.
 - Easily find the different social platforms the artist uses.
 - See previous works done by the artist.

-#### Structure
+#### **Structure**

 The website is been organised in a way the user can find the different sections in a strcutured but also relevant way.
 The results are as follows:

 ![Website Structure](assets/images/readme/structure.png)

-#### Skeleton
+#### **Skeleton**

+How is the information represented and how does the user find such information:

+- The Home page introduces the user to the meaning the dreamcatchers and their ortigins.
+- The navigation bar is clear and simple for the user to understand what they will find in each page.
+- The order page contains an easy to understand and fill up form to create orders.
+- The gallery page contains all the main works from the artist and a quick description of them.
+- The contact page is simple and quick to fill up.
+- The footer contains icons representing the different social media platforms used by the artist.
+- Wireframe mockups were created in [Figma](https://www.figma.com/file/4gvaJsObFnVYV8VWdcqqP2/Adriana-Crafter?node-id=0%3A1) to ensure the structure represented all the requirements described above.

-#### Surface
+#### **Surface**

+The website needed a simple yet a fresh look that represents the personality of the artist but at the same time allowing the user to be able to easily navigate and find what they are looking for:

+- The main targeted user as described above will expect a simple, modern and clear features arranged in a way they can use and understand intuitively.

+- The colors used on the website is mainly the yellow already used on the logo created by the artist.
+This allows consistency as well.

+- The fonts chosen were Sacramento for the logo (as already designed by the artist) and Monsterrat for the rest of text, titles and buttons.
+This provided consistency as well.

+- The navigation is been designed in am efficient way at the same time as providing functionality.

 [Back to Top](#AdrianaCrafter)